foundation-multimodal-models/CAPTURE/README.md

 Image captioning has long been regarded as a fundamental task in visual understanding.
 Recently, however, few large vision-language model (LVLM) research discusses model's image captioning performance because of the outdated short-caption benchmarks and unreliable evaluation metrics.
 In this work, we propose to benchmark detail image caption task by curating high-quality evaluation datasets annotated by human experts, GPT-4V and Gemini-1.5-Pro.
-We also design a more reliable caption evaluation metric called \textbf{CAPTURE} (CAPtion evaluation by exTracting and coUpling coRE information).
+We also design a more reliable caption evaluation metric called **CAPTURE** (CAPtion evaluation by exTracting and coUpling coRE information).
 CAPTURE extracts visual elements, e.g., objects, attributes and relations from captions, and then matches these elements through three stages, achieving the highest consistency with expert judgements over other rule-based or model-based caption metrics.
 The proposed benchmark and metric provide reliable evaluation for LVLM's detailed image captioning ability.
 Guided by this evaluation, we further explore to unleash LVLM's detail caption capabilities by synthesizing high-quality data through a five-stage data construction pipeline.